Society-In-Shadow/ExpressedRealms/Readme.md

 ##### Connect to DB

-When you visit it, you will need to add a server.
-Click add server.
+When you visit it, it will prompt you for a username and password

 To login:
 * username: user-name@domain-name.com
 * password: strong-password

+Once you get in, you need click add server.

 On the popup
 * General Tab